myKingEdem/learn/event_manager/README.md

 Manage event attendees and send them individual messages!
-Add a .csv file of the event attendees to the lib directory(root did work!).
+Add a .csv file of the event attendees to the lib directory(root didn't work!).
 Open ```event_manager.rb``` and look at the comments for instructions.